 Inmate Worker - Enables inmates to perform assigned tasks within the confines of the jail.
 The jail staff screens all offenders prior to enrollment.
 Inmate workers are given responsibilities that do not impair or disrupt the orderly running of the jail; working in the kitchen or laundry are two such examples.
 Inmates are able to benefit from the work experience and develop a more positive attitude about themselves.

-Thinking for a Change - A cognitive program designed for recidivists and/or high risk inmates in an attempt to improve decision-making skills.
-Available to inmates twice per month at the main facility and twice per month at the detention center.
+Thinking Matters - A cognitive program designed for recidivists and/or high risk inmates in an attempt to improve decision-making skills.
+This group is available to inmates every Tuesday at both facilities.

 Alcoholics Anonymous - Typically, run weekly by approved volunteers, at the main facility and detention center.